 Upper Endoscopy (also known as gastroscopy, EGD, or esophagogastroduodenoscopy) is a procedure that enables your gastroenterologist to examine the lining of the esophagus (swallowing tube), stomach and duodenum (first portion of the small intestine).
-A bendable, lighted tube about the thickness of your little finger is placed through your mouth and into the stomach and duodenum.
+A flexible, lighted tube that is about the size of your finger is inserted through your mouth before being inserted into your stomach, duodenum and stomach.

 WHY IS AN UPPER ENDOSCOPY PERFORMED?

 Upper endoscopy can be used to look into the causes of abdominal nausea, pain vomiting, difficulty swallowing or experiencing heartburn.
 It is a great method to determine the source of the bleeding that occurs in the upper digestive tract.
 It is also a good tool to examine the esophagus and stomach following major surgical procedures.
 It’s more precise than X-rays to detect cancer, ulcers or inflammation of the stomach, esophagus and duodenum.
 Upper endoscopy may detect early cancer, and discern between cancerous and non-cancerous disorders by taking biopsies from suspicious regions.